mikeysklar/bubby/README.md

 * BLE / WiFi - I'm using a board that works well with WiFi and is just now getting BLE HID support (not fully there with CircuitPython 9.2.x).
 My preference has been to not use any wireless.
 A stand alone device that does not require pairing has been a pleasure.
 I do plug it into USB-C to read my notes, charge the battery and practice on monkeytype.
 An Adafruit Feather RP2040 works well here with pin changes and display code commented out.
 I really like the display though.

+* On the Go - Running or walking it is easy to take notes with this form factor.
+I do most of my practice going through the alphabet and chord patterns while walking the dog.